Yakov Yakovlev

-Yakov Arkadyevich Yakovlev (real name: Epstein; Я́ков Арка́дьевич Я́ковлев, 9 June 1896 – 29 July 1938) was a Soviet politician and statesman who played a central role in the forced collectivisation of agriculture in the 1920s.
+Yakov Arkadyevich Yakovlev (Я́ков Арка́дьевич Я́ковлев, 9 June 1896 – 29 July 1938) was a Soviet politician and statesman who played a central role in the forced collectivisation of agriculture in the 1920s.

 Early career

 Yakov Yakovlev was born in Grodno, in Belarus.
 His father was a teacher, of Jewish descent.
 He joined the Bolsheviks in 1913, as a student at St Petersburg Polytechnic.
 After the Bolshevik Revolution in 1917, he was secretary of the party organisation in Yekaterinoslav (Dnipro) in Ukraine.
 He was a leader of the right wing of the Ukrainian Communist Party (b), who were in control through most of the Russian Civil War.
 Ousted by the left in March 1920, he was appointed a member of the Politburo of the Ukrainian party in April, after Moscow had intervened.

 In 1921, Yakovlev was transferred to Moscow, to work for the RSFSR People's Commissariat for Education, and the Agitprop department of the Central Committee.
 He edited the newspaper "Krestyanskaya Gazeta" (Peasants' Gazette) in 1923–29, and Bednota – the newspaper for poor and landless peasants – in 1924–28.
 In January 1923, he led the attack on Proletkult and its founder Alexander Bogdanov, criticizing him in Pravda for being a Menshevik.
 In May 1924, he chaired the first party conference on literature, at which Leon Trotsky was the main speaker.
 Yakovlev defended Trotsky's view that it was too early to expect works of literature written by factory workers to dominate Soviet literature, and in the meantime writers should learn from poets like Mayakovsky, Pasternak and even Shakespeare.
 Yakovlev continued to defend the line after Trotsky's fall, by publishing an attack on the journal, in June 1925, on the journal Na Postu, published by RAPP.
 Possibly for that reason, he ceased working in education in 1926, when he was appointed deputy head of Rabkrin.